Science and Technology -

 2013: CTBT Science and Technology

-The latest gathering, the Science and Technology 2013 (SnT2013) conference, took place from 17 to 21 June 2013.
+The Science and Technology 2013 (SnT2013) conference, took place from 17 to 21 June 2013.
 Scientists made over 80 oral presentations and over 250 poster presentations (see programme) at the conference to more than 750 conference participants.
 Speakers included Hans Blix, former Director General of the International Atomic Energy Agency; Siegfried Hecker, former director of the Los Alamos National Laboratory; Michel Miraillet, Director, French Ministry of Defence and Ellen Tauscher, former U.S. Under Secretary of State.

 2011: CTBT Science & Technology